-- 3 If your site has more than one master server, choose the one on which you want to add the policy. - 4 In the left pane, expand NetBackup Management and select Policies. - 5 Select Actions > New > Policy. - In the Add a New Policy dialog box, in the Policy name box, type a unique name for the new policy. - 7 Click OK. - 8 In the Change Policy dialog box, in the Policy type list, select MS-SQL-Server. - 9 Complete the entries on the Attributes tab.
+- 3 If your site has more than one master server, choose the one on which you want to add the policy. - 4 In the left pane, expand NetBackup Management and select Policies. - 5 Select Actions > New > Policy. - 6 In the Add a New Policy dialog box, in the Policy name box, type a unique name for the new policy. - 7 Click OK. - 8 In the Change Policy dialog box, in the Policy type list, select MS-SQL-Server. - 9 Complete the entries on the Attributes tab.

 - 10 Add other policy information as follows: - Choose to protect instances or instance groups.
 If you choose the instances option, you can select either individual instances or databases.

-- Add schedules. - See "About schedule properties" on page 46. - (Optional) Select the specific filegroups or files that you want to back up.
-By default, NetBackup backs up an entire database. - See "Adding filegroups or files to the backup selections list" on page 55. - (Optional) Make changes to any tuning parameters.
+See "Adding instances to a policy" on page 50.
+See "Adding databases to a policy" on page 51.
+See "Adding instance groups to a backup policy" on page 57.
+Add schedules. - See "About schedule properties" on page 46. - (Optional) Select the specific filegroups or files that you want to back up.
+By default, NetBackup backs up an entire database.
+See "Adding filegroups or files to the backup selections list" on page 55. - (Optional) Make changes to any tuning parameters.
 See "About tuning parameters for SQL Server backups" on page 58. - 11 When you have completed the policy configuration, click OK.